 Connect with Desiree

 Abu-Odeh is a PhD Candidate at Columbia University’s Mailman School of Public Health where she studies the history and ethics of public health.
-She has researched and written about public health responses to overweight and obesity, the history of U.S. drug policies, feminist legal and policy reforms, and the history of responses to sexual violence on college campuses.
+She has researched and written about public health responses to overweight and obesity, the history of U.S. drug policies and the history of responses to sexual violence on college campuses.
 Desiree has also taught courses in bioethics and U.S. health care policy.

 Describes the pitfalls of using stigma to pursue the public health goal of ending the “obesity epidemic.”